TrenchBoot/documentation/specifications/secure-launch-specification.rst

 --------------------

 For clarity, the extend operation, denoted here on out as E(), is an order preserving, recursive, mapping function.
-Consider any hash function, denoted as H(), the extend operation, is defined as:
+Operation marked by | operator is a concatenation, not a logical OR.
+Consider any hash function, denoted as H(), the extend operation is defined as:

 |    Given,
 |        0 = sizeof(H) bytes of 0